Learn More about COVID-19

-Anyone with a valid Forsyth County Public Library card can reserve books and audiovisual materials online at www.forsythlibrary.org or by calling their local branch for later pickup in front of each library.
-Beginning on Monday, June 15, the To-Go Library hours will be:
+Forsyth County Public Library card holders can reserve books and audiovisual materials online at www.forsythlibrary.org or by calling their local branch for later pickup in front of each library.

 You can access the Forsyth County Public Library’s online publications here.
-The main library number is 336-703-BOOK (2665).
+The main library number is 336-703-2665.

 MapForsyth is not accepting walk-in requests at the moment.
 We are still able to process all mapping and addressing requests by phone (336) 703-2627 or email firstname.lastname@example.org.

-Our playgrounds, outdoor basketball, outdoor volleyball and soccer fields will open.
+Our playgrounds, outdoor basketball, outdoor volleyball and soccer fields are open.

 There have also been a number of adjustments in our operations to reduce public contact and maintain proper social distancing.
 Please visit our website, social media pages, or call 336-703-2500 if you have any questions.

 Forsyth County Public Health has a COVID-19 hotline, 336-582-0800, to answer the public's questions about the virus.